 4.The Killing Fields | Phnom Penh Travel Guide

-Far toward the outskirts of Phnom Penh, it lies one of the most scary places to visit in Phnom Penh.
-Astonish travelers since its name, the Killing Fields displays how cruel things once were here.
+Far toward the outskirts of Phnom Penh, it lies one of the most terrific places to visit in Phnom Penh.
+Amaze travelers since its name, the Killing Fields show how cruel things once were here.
 Perhaps strangely to say it out loud, travelers can call it ‘Choeung Ek’ as alternatively known for the locals.
 Regardless of any terms it is called, here is a vivid reminder of brutality when Pol Pot was in power.
-That’s why today’s Phnom Penh travel guide added it to travel bucket list.
+That’s why it should be listed in today’s Phnom Penh travel guide.

 It is pretty much irrational to say that the elimination was for anyone who could be a threat to his regime.
 Such was the case with citizens who were teachers, doctors or English learners that were already marked the line for perish.
 This nightmare of fear and violence began between 1975 to 1979, when millions of Cambodians were death and it was one of the darkest times.
-Exploring the Killing Fields can arise emotional and horrible reminders can be found every step.
-It is hard to admit that those freshly scars are still left until today.
+Exploring the Killing Fields can arise thrilling emotion as horrible reminders can be found every step.
+It is hard to admit that those fresh scars are still left until today.

 5.National Museum | Phnom Penh Travel Guide

-What makes your experience unique is to walk through the past of the city you’re visiting.
+What makes your trip worthwhile is to allow yourself to walk through the past of the city you’re visiting.
 That’s why one of the things to do in Phnom Penh can’t go further than dropping by at National Museum.
 Other than being the country’s leading historical museum, the National Museum collects the most of Khmer art and is a treasury of Cambodian cultural history dating back to the 4th century.
 The red-walled buildings covered by red tiles are within walking distance of the royal palace.
-Despite they are two separate complexes, they are visited at once.
+Despite they are two separate complexes, they can be visited at once.

-Officially inaugurated in 1920, it is almost 100 years by now that the famous author and curator ‘George Groslier’ initiated this place.
+Officially inaugurated in 1920, it is almost 100 years by now that the famous author and curator ‘George Groslier’ founded this place.
 Dubbed as the largest archaeological site in Cambodia, National Museum houses 14,197 items such as ceramics, sculptures, bronzes, stone and ethnographic objects.
-All of the materials stored in there can be ranged from prehistoric period to Angkorian to during the Khmer Empire.
-Up until today, the Museum is still working in progress exhibiting and safeguarding its cultural heritage.
+All of materials stored in there can be ranged from prehistoric period to Angkorian to during the Khmer Empire.
+Up until today, the Museum still displays and safeguards Cambodia’s cultural heritage well.
 So follow this Phnom Penh travel guide and visit the National Museum for cultural immersion experience.

 6.Central Market | Phnom Penh Travel Guide

-Regardless of vacation or business trip, no one denies that shopping is still one of the things to do in Phnom Penh.
-Sparkling bright yellow domed hall is officially known as Central Market, said to be Cambodia’s largest market.
+Whether it is vacation or business trip, no one denies that shopping is still one of the pleasurable things to do in Phnom Penh.
+This sparkling bright yellow domed hall is officially known as Central Market, said to be Cambodia’s largest market.
 Trust today’s Phnom Penh travel guide that shopping is no longer just a time-killing activity since a variety of items can be found here.
 Whether it be gold or silver jewelry, antiques, garment and fresh Cambodian cuisine, central market serves you with taste and style.

 Cambodians call it Psar Thmei (new market).
-Despite its construction in 1935, the Central Market looks new still with its gold ornament and striking art-deco dome in Babylonian ziggurat style allowing for photo opportunities that must be done in Phnom Penh.
+Despite its construction in 1935, the Central Market looks new still with its gold ornament and striking art-deco dome in Babylonian ziggurat style allowing for great photo opportunities.
 Such architectural design permits high ventilation, large, open and airy atmosphere.
-Regarded as one of the world’s largest domes with luxe decor, the market comes with a price for souvenirs sold there.
+Ranked as one of the world’s largest domes with elegant decor, the market offers quite expensive price for souvenirs sold there.